root-foundation/root/README.md

 ## Personal token

-We are creating the _personal token_: a financial instrument that represents an individual's potential, with transact-able shares.
+To democratize access to venture capital, we are creating the _personal token_: a financial instrument that represents an individual's potential, with transact-able shares.
 Individuals can raise venture capital by selling equity in their personal token.

 <img src="foundation/assets/personal-token-preview.png" width="500" />